 - Germans from Russia

-Unfortunately, out of the ten ethnic representatives who agreed to help with the initial work on the project, by 1998 not one had followed through, and another avenue, the formation of a Living History Company at Fort Walla Walla Museum, presented itself as a forum to begin to tell our ethnic histories to the community.
+Out of the ten ethnic representatives who agreed to help with the initial work on the project, however, by 1998 no one had followed through, and another avenue, and the formation of a Living History Company at Fort Walla Walla Museum presented itself as an alternative forum to begin to tell ethnic histories to the community.